Step by Step Guide to Fix ERR_SSL_VERSION_OR_CIPHER_MISMATCH error on Chrome

 For Google Chrome, type chrome://flags in the address bar and search for TLS 1.3 and enable the option.

 For Firefox browser, type about:config in the address bar and search for TLS

 Look for ‘security.tls.version.max’ and set the value to 4.

 #4.
 Disable your antivirus temporarily

 If you’ve tried everything and are still getting the ERR_SSL_VERSION_OR_CIPHER_MISMATCH error, the last thing to try is disabling your antivirus software temporarily.
 Some antivirus programs insert themselves in the middle of the internet and your web browser.
-This layer works with its own set of certificates that sometime leads to the problem.
+This layer works with its own set of certificates which sometimes leads to the problem.

 Note that this is only for testing; be sure to enable your antivirus program once you are done.
 If this did solve the ERR_SSL_VERSION_OR_CIPHER_MISMATCH error, you may want to switch to antivirus software that can work well with SSL.